Originate/guide/pull_requests.md

   * Is everything tested?
 Is each thing tested enough?
 Is it not over-tested?
   * Are there tests for private methods?
 This shouldn't happen, it is a code smell.
   * Every class should have a small comment describing what it represents/does.
 Public methods should have comments describing what they are for, or when to call them, if this isn’t obvious from the code.
 Comments shouldn’t describe what the method does (this is visible from looking at the code).
-  * Are there any obvious performance-stupidities, like making a database query for each loop iteration, rather than using a more optimized query that loads all data at once?
+  * Are there any obvious performance-problems, like making a database query for each loop iteration, rather than using a more optimized query that loads all data at once?
   * Spacing errors like no empty line between methods, or too many empty lines
   * There shouldn’t be any commented-out code.
   * There should be no debug statements like `console.log` or the likes.